twilson63/topflix-reducers/README.md

 https://glitch.com/edit/#!/topflix?path=README.md:1:0
 ---

-Top flix is a react/redux tutorial that gives developers a way to practice building react/redux applications, this tutorial will go through the basics:
+Topflix is a react/redux tutorial that gives developers a way to practice building react/redux applications, this tutorial will go through the basics:

 * Why
 * JSX